axe-core Configuration & Setup

 How do I configure axe-core to only check specific WCAG conformance levels?

-What CLI flags enforce CI pipeline failure on critical violations only?
+What CLI flags enforce CI pipeline failure on violations?

 How can I suppress known legacy violations without disabling rules globally?